pgev/go-mosaic/README.md

 # Mosaic Runtime

-Mosaic RT provides an operating environment for decentralised application to provide services.
+Mosaic RT provides an operating environment for decentralized application to provide services.